National Health Service (England): Staffing

 At the end of 2021, there were 99,000 vacancies in the English NHS.
 39,000 more nurses were needed, together with 1,400 more anesthetists, 1,900 more radiologists, and 2,500 more GPs.

 Miriam Deakin of NHS Providers stated there were 133,000 NHS vacancies in late 2022.
 The NHS vacancy rate was 6.7% in March 2025, down from 6.9% in March 2024.

+Uniform

+In 2025 a scheme was announced by the NHS Supply Chain to introduce a standardised approach to uniforms in England.
+About £23 million is spent on uniforms across the NHS in England each year, and each trust has its own.
+The intention is to include about 600,000 clinical staff, and to make significant savings.
+The chosen base colours and contrasting trim for the top are to denote each professional group.

 2012 reforms

 The coalition government's white paper on health reform, published in July 2010, set out a significant reorganization of the NHS.

-The white paper, Equity and excellence: liberating the NHS, with implications for all health organizations in the NHS abolishing primary care trusts and strategic health authorities.
+The white paper, Equity and excellence: liberating the NHS, with implications for all health organisations in the NHS abolishing primary care trusts and strategic health authorities.
 It claimed to shift power from the center to GPs and patients, moving somewhere between £60 and £80 billion into the hands of clinical commissioning group to commission services.
 The bill became law in March 2012 with a government majority of 88 and following more than 1,000 amendments in the House of Commons and the House of Lords.